Main Navigation

 RHM Bible Study, Luke Chapter Eighteen from Refreshing Hope Ministries on Vimeo.

-After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you on the website.
+After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you at the end of this teaching.
 For those that are having problems with the quizzes, we are now including the questions at the bottom of the teaching.
 Thanks to everyone that has participated so far.
 Let’s get started:

 First, let’s set our location.
 Jesus made two circuits through Perea stopping in Bethany each time.
 Bethany was a small quiet town on the Mount of Olives and a great place to get away from the crowds and pray.
 Jesus ministered in this area for about three months, gradually making His way to Jerusalem.
 This era is called the “Perean Ministry of Jesus” and it spans from the end of Luke chapter 9 through chapter 18.
 That is where this chapter took place.